kanaka/miniMAL/README.md

 ## miniMAL

-A Clojure inspired Lisp implemented in 1024 bytes of JavaScript.
+A Clojure inspired Lisp implemented in less than 1024 bytes of JavaScript.

 ### Rationale